Doc999tor/Excel-to-Html-Grid/README.md

 * Click on **"Add row"** button
 * You can add a bunch of rows by entering desired number for rows you want to add and clicking on **"Add rows"** button
 * If you added to many rows, you can **Delete** one or more by pressing on **✖** button
+* You can add some custom data from the client to server.
+Like `user_id` or some hash for future server usage

 `Index.html` file has a form so you can send the data from the grid to `server.php`, it will generate SQL `INSERT` query for all the grid.
 Empty rows will be cutted off the query.